stanley-gu/qual/proposal.md

 converting extracellular AMP to adenosine, has been implicated as a key component behind the metabolic pathway for inhibiting medial vascular calcification.
 Individuals with mutations in NT5E result in a disease phenotype of arterial calcification and distal joint calcification (ACDC).
-As of the writing of this proposal, there is no standard treatment or therapy for alleviating this condition.
+Preliminary research has suggested that dysfunctional adenosine signaling and pyrophosphate depletion are responsible for the onset of ACDC.
+However, the lack of systematic and quantitative studies on all the key components involved in the disease pathway has hampered development of effective treatments.

-This proposal will outline research to determine the biological mechanism and investigate possible therapeutic interventions for ACDC.
-Work will involve *in vitro* and *in vivo* experimentation along with pharmacokinetic (PK) and pharmacodynamic (PD) modeling in order to rapidly support the design of a treatment plan for this disease
+Here we propose research to systematically investigate the roles of key biomolecular players in ACDC pathobiology and employ quantitative modeling to define the biological mechanisms and enable the rational design of treatment options for this disease.
+The methodology developed through this research is expected to provide insights to the mechanism of vascular calcification and treatment of related diseases.

 ## Specific Aim 1: **Determine Mechanism of Arterial Calcification Due to
 CD73-Deficiency**